khorsthuis/anymind-test/README.md

 - Architectural design decisions
 - What I would have liked to improve.

+If you have any questions after reading this document please do not hesitate to contact me directly.

 ## How to run the application
 In order to run the application please use the following steps: